misiekmardosz/CapitalCityGame/README.md

 * This is a quiz game for children to practice their knowledge of the capitals cities of the world
 * it works like popular quiz games, there is question and 4 potential answers, you can make two mistakes after third is game over
-* it created for desktop only
+* web app is fully responsive
 * best score is saved in local JSON server
-* Design is very simple and colorfull
+* Design is very simple and colorful

 ## Technologies Used
 * React